Learn

 For 2025 (filed in 2026): $15,750 for single filers and $31,500 for married filing jointly.
 For 2026 (filed in 2027): $16,100 single and $32,200 married filing jointly.
 These amounts are adjusted annually by the IRS for inflation.
 If your total itemized deductions exceed these amounts, itemizing saves you more.

 Itemize when your total itemized deductions exceed the standard deduction.
-Common itemized deductions include mortgage interest, state and local taxes (SALT, capped at $10,000), charitable donations, and medical expenses exceeding 7.5% of AGI.
+Common itemized deductions include mortgage interest, state and local taxes (SALT, capped at $40,000 for 2025+, $40,400 for 2026), charitable donations, and medical expenses exceeding 7.5% of AGI.
+The SALT cap phases out above $500,000 MAGI.
 Homeowners in high-tax states are most likely to benefit from itemizing.

 The SALT cap was raised from $10,000 to $40,000 starting with 2025 tax returns under the One Big Beautiful Bill Act ($40,400 for 2026).
 The higher cap applies to filers with MAGI under $500,000.
 Above that, it phases down — filers with MAGI above roughly $600,000 revert to the old $10,000 cap.
 This change may make itemizing worthwhile again for homeowners in high-tax states.